nishantguvvada/rust-book/README.md

 - Functions return the last expression implicitly, so you usually don't need the `return` keyword unless you want to return early.

 ---

+## Comments

+- Programmers leave comments in their source code that the compiler will ignore to make their code easy to understand, and sometimes extra explanation is warranted.
+- idiomatic comment style starts a comment with two slashes